 CGN Lake Geneva cruise boat trips from Genève include:

-• Beautiful Shores of Geneva (Belles Rives Genevoises) – an hour-long circular cruise from Geneva with commentary of the sights on the shores of the lake.
+• Geneva Tour – an hour-long circular cruise from Geneva with commentary of the sights on the shores of the lake.
 Up to six cruises are available per day.
 Smaller boats without restaurant services are usually used for these cruises.

 • Lunch and sunset dinner cruises are available most days from Geneva.
 Reservations are optional but recommended, especially over weekends.

-• Fondue cruises are usually available on Friday evenings – reservations are required.
+• Fondue cruises are usually available on Thursday or Friday evenings – reservations are required.

 CGN boats depart from two different landings in Geneva – Genève-Mt Blanc (MB – near the train station) and Genève-Jardin Anglais (JA – near the old town).
 Not all boats stop at both jetties, while some also call at Genève-Eaux-Vives and Genève-Paquis.